 Key #5: Implement Effective Data Retention

 Retaining data in accordance with internal, legal, and regulatory requirements is an important part of secure enterprise messaging.
-Consumer apps that rely on individual users to back up messages and share phone records do not a support scalable or reliable method of record-keeping.
+Consumer apps that rely on individual users to back up messages and share records do not support a scalable or reliable method of recordkeeping.

 Establish a Data Retention Policy - This requires finding and classifying data, and determining which requirements apply to which data.
 Directives detailed in the policy should cover the following:

 - Where data is stored

-- · What storage is used
+- What storage is used

-- How long data is preserved
+- · How long data is preserved

 - What happens when data is no longer needed

 - · How to facilitate compliance

-Find the Right Solution - While E2EE is often thought of as incompatible with data retention, enterprise-grade secure messaging solutions offer both, providing you with the ability to deploy an encrypted host within your environment, and configure a data store of your choice to retain conversations-without exposing them to outside parties.
-No one other than the intended recipients and the customer organization has access to content, giving you full control over your data.
+Find the Right Solution - While E2EE is often thought of as incompatible with data retention, enterprise-grade messaging services offer both, providing you with the ability to deploy an encrypted host within your environment, and configure a data store of your choice to retain conversations-without exposing them to outside parties.
+No one other than the intended recipients and your organization has access to content, giving you full control over your data.

 How AWS Wickr Can Help

 AWS Wickr was built from the ground up with features designed to help you keep communications secure, private, and compliant.

 Messaging - Send private, end-to-end encrypted messages and files either one-to-one or in groups.
-Ephemeral options protect against screenshotting, copying, or forwarding, and configurable expiration and burn-on-read (BOR) timers can be set by users or network administrators to securely delete content, and reduce unneeded messages.
+Default expiration and burn-on-read (BOR) timers can be set for each room or message, allowing you to destroy sent messages and files after a set amount of time (anywhere from 1 minute to 365 days), or automatically delete messages once they have been read by recipients.
 Calling - Hold end-to-end encrypted voice or video calls for up to 100 participants within AWS Wickr rooms, or one-on-one calls within direct messages.
 Securely share video, audio, and screens with up to 500 participants during conference calls.
 Security - Protect communications with 256-bit Advanced Encryption Standard (AES) E2EE.
 User key verification helps confirm digital signatures and protect against adversary-in-the-middle attacks.
 Open access capabilities provide domain fronting, as well as SSH and VPN technology to direct encrypted traffic around blocking attempts and identify the best path for data in restricted environments.
 External Federation - Allow individual users and teams to safely collaborate with outside parties.
 Groups of users can be assigned to specific federation rules.
 Access can be restricted to select customers, vendors, partners, and other companies or subsidiaries.
-Data Retention - Retain information in a data store that you control to help meet legal hold, audit, and compliance needs.
-With AWS Wickr, the data retention process participates in the key exchange just like any recipient, allowing it to decrypt messages.
-The data retention process can run anywhere: on-premises, on an Amazon Elastic Compute Cloud (Amazon EC2) virtual machine, or at any location of your choice.5 Administrative Controls - Make it straightforward to add, remove, and invite users with fine-grained administrative controls.
-Users can be organized into security groups, with access restricted to content at their level.
-You can apply policies to each group that are custom-tailored to meet desired outcomes.
+Guest User Access - Wickr administrators can enable or disable the guest user feature for individual security groups in the Wickr admin console.
+Once the feature is enabled, anyone can sign-up for a Wickr guest account with their email address, and participate in secure conversations that are initiated by licensed Wickr network users.
+Data Retention - Retain information in a private data store that you control to help meet legal hold, audit, and compliance needs.
+Data retention can be implemented as an always-on recipient that is added to conversations, not unlike the blind carbon copy (BCC) feature in email.
+The data retention process can run anywhere: on-premises, on an Amazon Elastic Compute Cloud (Amazon EC2) virtual machine, or at a location of your choice.5 Administrative Controls - Fine-grained administrative controls allow you to organize users into security groups with restricted access to features and content at their level.
+Passwords can be reset and profiles can be deleted remotely, helping you reduce the risk of data exposure stemming from a lost or stolen device.